Marlène Laruelle, winner of Choose France for Science, rolls out her illiberalism studies program in Paris

 Menu Research

-French researcher, Marlène Laruelle, is a specialist in contemporary ideologies and founder of the illiberalism studies program, Illiberalism Studies Program, established at George Washington University (USA).
-Selected for Choose France for Science, its program is setting up in Paris, at Inalco.
+French researcher, Marlène Laruelle, is a specialist in contemporary ideologies and the founder of the George Washington University's Illiberalism Studies Program.
+Selected for Choose France for Science, the program is setting up a branch in Paris, at Inalco.

-A colloquium to launch the AI and Ideology: The Political Transformations of Tomorrow program will be held Tuesday, April 28 at Inalco's Maison de la Recherche.
+A colloquium titled AI and Ideology: The Political Transformations of Tomorrow program will be held on Tuesday, April 28 at Inalco's Maison de la Recherche and will mark the launch of the Paris branch.

 The program's Paris branch

-The program's Paris branch focuses on two axes.
+The program's Paris branch focuses on two research streams.

-Secondly, illiberal trajectories in the Suds, where challenges to liberalism are often expressed through civilizational narratives, postcolonial critiques and the idea of alternative modernities.
+The second focuses on illiberal trajectories in the Global South, where challenges to liberalism are often expressed through civilizational narratives, postcolonial critiques and the idea of alternative modernities.

 Choose France for Science

-The first axis is supported by the Choose France for Science program, while the second is in keeping with Inalco's long intellectual tradition in non-Western areal studies and is closely linked with the RESEARCH PROJECT DÉCRIPT, dedicated to the study of the return of civilizationism to the world stage.
+The first research stream is supported by the Choose France for Science program, while the second is in keeping with Inalco's long intellectual tradition in non-Western areal studies and is closely linked with the RESEARCH PROJECT DÉCRIPT, dedicated to the study of the return of civilizationism to the world stage.

 Steering the program